urirmz/Portfolio/Java by Helsinki University/5 - Object oriented programming II.md

 For example, the current date can be used with the existing LocalDate class in the following manner: import java.time.LocalDate;
 public class Example {
     public static void main(String[] args) {
         LocalDate now = LocalDate.now();
         int year = now.getYear();
         int month = now.getMonthValue();
         int day = now.getDayOfMonth();
         System.out.println("today is  " + day + "." + month + "." + year);
     }
 }

 Object of same type as method parameter
 The idea behind abstraction is to conceptualize the programming code so that each concept has its own clear responsibilities.
 A private variable can be accessed from all the methods contained by that class.

+Comparing the equality of objects (equals)
+While working with strings, we learned that strings must be compared using the equals method.
+This is how it's done.
+Scanner scanner = new Scanner(System.in);
+System.out.println("Enter two words, each on its own line.")
+String first = scanner.nextLine();
+String second = scanner.nextLine();
+if (first.equals(second)) {
+    System.out.println("The words were the same.");
+} else {
+    System.out.println("The words were not the same.");
+}
+With primitive variables such as int, comparing two variables can be done with two equality signs.
+This is because the value of a primitive variable is stored directly in the "variable's box".
+The value of reference variables, in contrast, is an address of the object that is referenced; so the "box" contains a reference to the memory location.
+Using two equality signs compares the equality of the values stored in the "boxes of the variables" — with reference variables, such comparisons would examine the equality of the memory references.
+If we want to be able to compare two objects of our own design with the equals method, that method must be defined in the class.
+The method equals is defined as a method that returns a boolean type value — the return value indicates whether the objects are equal.
+The equals method is implemented in such a way that it can be used to compare the current object with any other object.
+The method receives an Object-type object as its single parameter — all objects are Object-type, in addition to their own type.
+The equals method first compares if the addresses are equal: if so, the objects are equal.
+After this, we examine if the types of the objects are the same: if not, the objects are not equal.
+Next, the Object-type object passed as the parameter is converted to the type of the object that is being examined by using a type cast, so that the values of the object variables can be compared.
+Below the equality comparison has been implemented for the SimpleDate class. public class SimpleDate {
+    private int day;
+    private int month;
+    private int year;
+    public boolean equals(Object compared) {
+        // if the variables are located in the same position, they are equal if (this == compared) {
+            return true;
+        }
+        // if the type of the compared object is not SimpleDate, the objects are not equal if (!(compared instanceof SimpleDate)) {
+            return false;
+        }
+        // convert the Object type compared object
+        // into a SimpleDate type object called comparedSimpleDate SimpleDate comparedSimpleDate = (SimpleDate) compared;
+        // if the values of the object variables are the same, the objects are equal if (this.day == comparedSimpleDate.day &&
+            this.month == comparedSimpleDate.month &&
+            this.year == comparedSimpleDate.year) {
+            return true;
+        }
+        // otherwise the objects are not equal return false;
+    }
+}

+What is Object?
+Every class we create (and every ready-made Java class) inherits the class Object, even though it is not specially visible in the program code.
+This is why an instance of any class can be passed as a parameter to a method that receives an Object type variable as its parameter.
+Inheriting the Object can be seen elsewhere, too: for instance, the toString method exists even if you have not implemented it yourself, just as the equals method does.
+To illustrate, the following source code compiles successfully: equals method can be found in the Object class inherited by all classes. public class Bird {
+    private String name;

+    public Bird(String name) {
+        this.name = name;
+    }
+}
+Bird red = new Bird("Red");
+System.out.println(red);
+Bird chuck = new Bird("Chuck");
+System.out.println(chuck);
+if (red.equals(chuck)) {
+    System.out.println(red + " equals " + chuck);
+}

+Object equality and lists
+Let's examine how the equals method is used with lists.
+Let's assume we have the previously described class Bird without any equals method.

+public class Bird {
+    private String name;

+    public Bird(String name) {
+        this.name = name;
+    }
+}
+Let's create a list and add a bird to it.
+After this we'll check if that bird is contained in it.
+ArrayList<Bird> birds = new ArrayList<>()
+Bird red = new Bird("Red");
+if (birds.contains(red)) {
+    System.out.println("Red is on the list.");
+} else {
+    System.out.println("Red is not on the list.");
+}
+birds.add(red);
+if (birds.contains(red)) {
+    System.out.println("Red is on the list.");
+} else {
+    System.out.println("Red is not on the list.");
+}
+System.out.println("However!");
+red = new Bird("Red");
+if (birds.contains(red)) {
+    System.out.println("Red is on the list.");
+} else {
+    System.out.println("Red is not on the list.");
+}
+Sample output
+Red is not on the list.
+Red is on the list.
+However!
+Red is not on the list.
+We can notice in the example above that we can search a list for our own objects.
+First, when the bird had not been added to the list, it is not found — and after adding it is found.
+When the program switches the red object into a new object, with exactly the same contents as before, it is no longer equal to the object on the list, and therefore cannot be found on the list.
+The contains method of a list uses the equals method that is defined for the objects in its search for objects.
+In the example above, the Bird class has no definition for that method, so a bird with exactly the same contents — but a different reference — cannot be found on the list.

+Object as a method's return value
+We have seen methods return boolean values, numbers, and strings.
+Easy to guess, a method can return an object of any type.
+In the next example we present a simple counter that has the method clone.
+The method can be used to create a clone of the counter; i.e. a new counter object that has the same value at the time of its creation as the counter that is being cloned. public class Counter {
+    private int value;
+    // example of using multiple constructors:
+    // you can call another constructor from a constructor by calling this
+    // notice that the this call must be on the first line of the constructor public Counter() {
+        this(0);
+    }
+    public Counter(int initialValue) {
+        this.value = initialValue;
+    }
+    public void increase() {
+        this.value = this.value + 1;
+    }
+    public String toString() {
+        return "value: " + value;
+    }
+    public Counter clone() {
+        // create a new counter object that receives the value of the cloned counter as its initial value Counter clone = new Counter(this.value);
+        // return the clone to the caller return clone;
+    }
+}
+An example of using counters follows:
+Counter counter = new Counter();
+counter.increase();
+counter.increase();
+System.out.println(counter);         // prints 2
+Counter clone = counter.clone();
+System.out.println(counter);         // prints 2
+System.out.println(clone);          // prints 2
+counter.increase();
+counter.increase();
+counter.increase();
+counter.increase();
+System.out.println(counter);         // prints 6
+System.out.println(clone);          // prints 2
+clone.increase();
+System.out.println(counter);         // prints 6
+System.out.println(clone);          // prints 3
+Immediately after the cloning operation, the values contained by the clone and the cloned object are the same.
+However, they are two different objects, so increasing the value of one counter does not affect the value of the other in any way.

+Final object variables
+In the Payment card exercise we used a double-type object variable to store the amount of money.
+In real applications this is not the approach you want to take, since as we have seen, calculating with doubles is not exact.
+A more reasonable way to handle amounts of money is create an own class for that purpose.
+Here is a layout for the class: public class Money {
+    private final int euros;
+    private final int cents;
+    public Money(int euros, int cents) {
+        this.euros = euros;
+        this.cents = cents;
+    }
+    public int euros() {
+        return euros;
+    }
+    public int cents() {
+        return cents;
+    }
+    public String toString() {
+        String zero = "";
+        if (cents <= 10) {
+            zero = "0";
+        }
+        return euros + "." + zero + cents + "e";
+    }
+}
+The word final used in the definition of object variables catches attention.
+The result of this word is that the values of these object variables cannot be modified after they have been set in the constructor.
+The objects of Money class are unchangeable so immutable — if we want to e.g. increase the amount of money, we must create a new object to represent that new amount of money.